City Baking Guide

 Winter

-Indoor heating can further reduce humidity, so covered rests and slight liquid support help consistency.
+Indoor heating can further reduce humidity, so covered rests and slight liquid support help consistency more than many El Paso bakers expect.

 Spring

-Weather swings can shift fermentation pace.
-Use dough expansion as your primary timing guide.
+Wind and weather swings can shift fermentation pace, so use dough expansion as your primary timing guide and make smaller liquid changes first.

 Summer

-Hot kitchens accelerate proofing; reduce proof windows to avoid over-expansion.
+Hot kitchens accelerate proofing, so reduce proof windows to avoid over-expansion, especially in sourdough and enriched dough.

 Fall

-Dense seasonal batters need earlier center checks to avoid gummy interiors.
+Dense seasonal batters need earlier center checks to avoid gummy interiors while the top keeps darkening.

 Baking Classes in El Paso, Texas